 Brands that pique emotions like happiness, aspiration, or sentimentality are more memorable.

-4. It Should Strive for “Iconic Assets”
+4. Packaging Design Should Strive for “Iconic Assets.”